openadaptor/openadaptor/example/README.txt

 Here is how to run your first adaptor

-  java org.oa3.spring.SpringApplication -config example/spring/adaptor/simple.xml -bean Adaptor
+  java org.openadaptor.spring.SpringApplication -config example/spring/adaptor/simple.xml -bean Adaptor

 (assumes your current working directory is openadaptor root dir).